 - Support Town betterment projects, as appropriate

-Objective: To demonstrate community support for vulnerable citizens
+Objective: To support vulnerable citizens

 - Strengthen assistance to at-risk populations including seniors, low-income residents, and those facing physical, emotional health and other challenges.